 Senior Capstone Innovation Day

-The event will feature student projects from all five departments: Chemical and Materials Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electrical and Biomedical Engineering, and Mechanical Engineering.
+The College of Engineering is proud to sponsor Senior Capstone Innovation Day, held in the spring of each year, and featuring student projects from all five departments: Chemical and Materials Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electrical and Biomedical Engineering, and Mechanical Engineering.

 Senior capstone projects represent innovative engineering products designed by teams of undergraduate students during the course of their senior year.
 Innovation Day features posters, presentations and demonstrations of student projects.
 The event is free and open to the public.